baking-bad/tzkt/README.md

 That's it.
 By default API is available on ports 5000 (HTTP) and 5001 (HTTPS).
 If you want to use HTTPS, you also need to configure certificates.
 If you want to run API on a different port, add the `"Kestrel"` section to the `appsettings.json` (see example below).

-## Install Tzkt Indexer and API for Carthagenet
+## Install Tzkt Indexer and API for Delphinet

 In general the steps are the same as for the mainnet, you just need to use different database, different snapshot and different appsettings (chain id and RPC endpoint).
 Anyway, let's do it from scratch.